Bucking: Why Does a Horse Do It and How to Stop It?

 When a horse bucks, they stop.
 They are not moving forward at the time of the buck.
 Therefore, if a horse tries to buck with you, the best thing to do is boot it in the ribs and really try to drive it forward.
 They can't do a high buck and move forward at the same time.

-If the horse has been off work for a while, it's probably freshness and enthusiasm - the horse needs more work and to be given things to think about.
-Lateral work, if the horse knows it, can be great...it's harder for the horse to buck out of a lateral movement and it really engages their brain and gets them focused.
+If the horse has been off work for a while, it's probably freshness and enthusiasm—the horse needs more work and to be given things to think about.
+Lateral work, if the horse knows it, can be great as it's harder for the horse to buck out of a lateral movement and it really engages their brain and gets them focused.
 Consider lunging for a few minutes before riding and also think about getting out of the arena and going on a nice long trail ride to get rid of some of that extra energy.
-Do bear in mind, though, that the horse may be out of shape - don't push him too far or hard.
+Do bear in mind, though, that the horse may be out of shape—don't push him too far or hard.

 If the horse actually does get the rider off by bucking it is very important that somebody get back on the horse.
 Ideally, this should be the original rider, but I obviously don't recommend getting back on if you're injured.
 If the horse bucks somebody off and is taken right back to his stall, he may learn that bucking gets him out of work.